 The Pretoria area is well known among birders for the large number of species recorded here.
 The rich birdlife of the region was celebrated in the club’s 2001 Pretoria Birding Challenge, in which members were set the task of recording 400 species within 100 km of Church Square in a calendar year.
 Two members succeeded – with winner Johnny Wilson logging 411 species.

-In April 2004, after much deliberation and consultation, and motivated by a desire for the club’s name to clearly convey its affiliation and close association with BirdLife South Africa, the club’s current name, BirdLife Northern Gauteng / Gauteng-Noord, was voted into effect.
+In April 2004, after much deliberation and consultation, and motivated by a desire for the club’s name to clearly convey its affiliation and close association with BirdLife South Africa, the club’s current name, BirdLife Northern Gauteng / Noord Gauteng, was voted into effect.
 In 2017, the familiar image of an attentive Crimson-breasted Shrike, having served as the club’s logo, in more or less the same form, for 47 years, was replaced with a stylised version to create a new, minimalist emblem for BLNG.